 If you have got married, you can call your wife or husband “Bạn đời”.
 This phrase is literally translated as “A lifetime friend”.
 You can also use the word “Vợ” to call your wife (if any) and “Chồng” to call your husband (if any).

 Vietnamese people also call their husband or wife “Nhà”.
 “Nhà” means “a house” or “home”.
 So, it sounds sweet when you consider your husband or wife your “home” where you will be back after a long working day.

-Depending on where you stay in Vietnam, people have different ways to express their feelings to their lovers.
+Depending on where you stay in Vietnam, people have different ways of expressing their feelings to their lovers.
 For example, it seems to be more open in big cities such as Hanoi and Ho Chi Minh City than in smaller cities or rural areas.
-General speaking, Vietnamese people don't often express their love so much in public.
+General speaking, Vietnamese people don’t often express their love so much in public.